Lei-Kun/End-to-end-DRL-for-FJSP/README.md

 #---------------------------------------------------------------------------------

+2023/02/15 I've revised the 'PPOwithValue.py' so that it's suitable for a higher version of Pytorch.

 2022/11/03 torch == 1.4.0

 2022/09/24 I've uploaded the FJSP_realworld files, you can download it to run the 'validation_realWorld.py' to test on bechmark instances.
 In particular, you can download more bechmark instances and saved models to test, and in this project I only upload one saved model and benchmark.